ModularixBicycles/MTB1/README.md

 But we are not starting completely from scratch - we have already been working on the project for the last few months and we have some results that we will gladly share with the whole world.

-Interested ? ==> contact us on our group: https: //www.facebook.com/groups/modularix   or kontakt(at)modularix.pl
+Interested ? ==> contact us on our group: https: //www.facebook.com/groups/modularix   or email kontakt@modularix.pl

 #modularix #opensource # 3dprinterbike #cargobike #greendeal